metal-stack/metalctl/docs/metalctl_switch_toggle.md

 ### Synopsis

-this sets the port status to the desired value (up or down) so you can reconnect/disconnect a machine to/from a switch port. if no state is given it will toggle the current state.
+this sets the port status to the desired value (up or down) so you can reconnect/disconnect a machine to/from a switch port. if no state is given it will show the current state.

 ```
 metalctl switch toggle <switchID> <portID> [<desiredstate>] [flags]